GabrielOnDelphi/Delphi-LightSaber/_Index.md

 function CountAppearance (CONST Niddle: AnsiChar; CONST Haystack: AnsiString): Integer; overload;
 function LastPos (CONST Niddle, S: string): Integer; overload; { Return the position of the last occurence of a substring in String.
 Not tested.
 Also see 'EndsStr' }
 function LastPos (CONST Niddle: Char; CONST S: String): Integer; overload;
-function PosAtLeast (CONST Niddle, S: string; AtLeast: Integer): Boolean; { Returns true if the specified string appears at least x times }
+function PosAtLeast (CONST Niddle, S: string; AtLeast: Integer): Boolean; { Returns true if Niddle appears MORE than AtLeast times (strictly >, not >=).
+Overlapping matches count.
+Callers (CubicDNA) rely on the strict > semantics - do not change! }
 function PosInsensitive (CONST Niddle, Haystack: string): Integer; overload;
 function PosInsensitive (CONST Niddle, Haystack: AnsiString): Integer; overload;
 function LastChar (CONST s: string): string; { Returns the last char in the string but checks first if the string is empty (so it won't crash).
 Returns '' if the string is empty }